kzu/kzu.github.io/_posts/2015-05-17-xplat-msbuild.md

 layout: post
 tags: programming, msbuild, xbuild, nuget
 ---
-# Bootstrapping Cross Platform MSBuild with XBuild and NuGet

 I have to admit I'm a fan of MSBuild.
 Not necessarily a fan of the file format, but of the feature set.
 [At work](http://www.xamarin.com), I've encountered now and then inconsistencies and missing features in XBuild that I just had to work